platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 In contrast to standard journal publications, software is always a work-in-progress (WIP).
 Even if there are no new features implemented, software needs to receive regular updates because of the rapid technological development -- both in hardware as well as software.
 Without updates to the software, scientific analysis may become irreproducible because the software cannot be used, known as "code rot" [@Liew2017]; but also heterogeneous and scattered incremental updates of the the software may lead to "code decay", where the global code quality declines despite local improvements [@Eick2001].

-This need for continoues maintenance requires tracking the state of software and to record changes to software beyond the capabilities offered by `git log`.
+This need for continuous maintenance requires tracking the state of software and to record changes to software beyond the capabilities offered by `git log`.
 The state can be recorded ideally by a _software bill of material_ [SBOM, @Stewart2022].
 In an SCM, each state can be marked with an identifier `git tag` that carries a human readable short description as well as version information following a consistent strategy, such as _semantic versioning_[^semver] or _calendar versioning_[^datever].
 SCM services in addition allow the creation of _releases_.
 They are an elaborated version of tags, and can include further resources, such as additional documentation or pre-compiled binaries.
 They also integrate with archiving services such as Zenodo (see below) upon a new release.

 [^semver]: Semantic versioning https://semver.org
 [^datever]: Calendar versioning https://calver.org
 [^changelog]: Keep a ChangeLog https://keepachangelog.com

-While changes to the source code are tracked in the SCM, the reasoning behind those and the user-focused communication of these changes should be kept in a change log[^changelog], a technology since long enforcedby the GNU coding standard [@Chen2004].
+While changes to the source code are tracked in the SCM, the reasoning behind those and the user-focused communication of these changes should be kept in a change log[^changelog], a technology since long enforced by the GNU coding standard [@Chen2004].

 <!-- GNU coding standard 2002: You can think of the change log as a conceptual ‘‘undo list’’ which explains how earlier versions were different from the current version.
 People can see the current version; they don’t need the change log to tell them what is in it.
 What they want from a change log is a clear explanation of how the earlier version differed. -->